 The “looper” device is basic by EDP standards, but still very functional.
 Features include;

-record / playback / clear / undo / pitch shift up to 3 octaves above & below, in semi-tone intervals / reverse / double length / half length
+record / playback / clear / undo / pitch shift up to 3 octaves above & below, in semi-tone intervals / reverse / double length / halve length

-You can quantise the loop to the current BPM, or have it set the tempo arbitrarily.
+You can quantise the loop to the current BPM, or have it set the tempo depending on your signal.
 It can also mute the input so the channel only plays back the loop, not the input signal.

 Like any looper, you need to work with it to discover the idiosyncrasies, but like all loopers, it allows (and requires) you to develop your own voice or style.